hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - an abstract container to hold a certificate in IOS
     - capable of storing two active certificates at any given time: 1) CA certificate; 2) ID certificate issued by CA
     - enrollment modes: 1) terminal - manual; 2) SCEP - over HTTP; 3) profile - authentication + enrollment (providing an option to specify HTTP/TFTP commands to perform file retrieval from the Server)
+  - certificate signing request (CSR)
+    - one of the first steps towards getting your own SSL Certificate
+    - generated on the same server you plan to install the certificate on
+    - Certificate Authority (CA) using contained <span style="color: #bb6600;">server information</span> (e.g. common name, organization, country) to create your certificate
+    - public key included in certificate
+    - certificate signed with the corresponding private key

 - Cryptography